-Unfortunately, there are many people who claim to know about reports or studies proving permanent side effects from vaccines.
+Unfortunately, there are many people who claim to know about reports proving permanent side effects from vaccines.
 In my experience, these studies either are unreadable because they have been published in a foreign language; or they do not show what the reporter claims they show; or else the data simply does not exist.
-I have tried to track many of these claims and have been unable to verify any report in the medical literature showing patterns of permanent side effects from vaccines.
-(I would be happy to review any research papers you may come across suggesting that such permanent side effects may actually exist.)
+Over many years, I have tried to track many of these claims and have been unable to verify any report in the medical literature showing patterns of permanent side effects from vaccines.
+(I would be happy to review any research papers you may come across suggesting that such permanent side effects may actually exist, if you provide them to me.)

 Of course, it is entirely possible that a rare, previously undescribed side effect of one of the vaccines might be discovered.
 This is unpredictable, of course.
 In fact, the same is true of every single treatment that health care providers (or alternative practitioners) might suggest.
-However, when faced with the speculation of a possible side effect to be discovered in the future, compared with the clear and undeniable benefit from routine vaccine administration, there is no question where our recommendations lie.
+However, when faced with the speculation of a possible side effect to be discovered in the future, compared with the clear and undeniable benefit from routine vaccine administration, there is no question where our recommendations should lie.